What Canadian Seniors Must Know About Senior’s Choice, Cover Direct, and SLI

 We provide licensed advice and access to no medical life insurance, critical illness insurance, term life insurance, and permanent coverage options.
 Everything is designed to build a plan you can count on.

-or call us at 1-877-654-6119 to speak with a licensed advisor today.
-We’re proudly based in Hamilton and serve clients across Ontario, Alberta, British Columbia, and Manitoba — including Kitchener, Burnaby, Lethbridge, and Winnipeg.
+Contact Protect Your Wealth or call us at 1-877-654-6119 to speak with a licensed advisor today.
+We’re proudly based in Hamilton and serve clients across Ontario, Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, and Saskatchewan, including Kitchener, Burnaby, Lethbridge, and Winnipeg.